|What does data management mean in this Digital Age and do you have to worry about Can you trust your data?

 If you have a sneaking suspicion that your data is not up to scratch, you’re not alone.

 Figures from Experian show that, on average, respondents in the U.S. believe that 33 percent of their customer and prospect data is inaccurate in some way.

 Unfortunately, many executives find the subject of data management to be boring or can’t see the value of it over other projects and pay only lip service to the need for the business to focus on it – until they realize how much is really at stake.

 - Inaccurate reporting.

 Another grey area is data ownership, with many businesses unclear of who is responsible or lacking the authority to take control of the data strategy.
 Of those surveyed, 51% said that their data was owned by their IT department.
-However, those surveyed did realise that having a more centralised owner, would be a more effective solution in the era of big data and the need for real-time data: ‘91 percent of C-level executives say that they believe the responsibility for data quality should ultimately lie within the business with occasional help from IT.’
+However, those surveyed did realize that having a more centralized owner, would be a more effective solution in the era of big data and the need for real-time data: ‘91 percent of C-level executives say that they believe the responsibility for data quality should ultimately lie within the business with occasional help from IT.’